 Mr E has also said he had only invested a small amount in cryptocurrency before he was contacted about the investment company.
-But the statements for his accounts with Nationwide show a significant number of payments both to and from a cryptocurrency exchange for more than a year before he says he was first contacted about the investment company.
+But his bank statements show a significant number of payments both to and from a cryptocurrency exchange for more than a year before he says he was first contacted about the investment company.
 And Mr E hasn't been able to give a plausible explanation for where the significant credits he received from the cryptocurrency exchange came from, given that the credits he received significantly exceed the payments he made to the exchange, or for why he felt the need to use the investment company when he appeared to have done a significant amount of investing with cryptocurrency previously and appeared to have been relatively successful doing so.